LGN520/farreach-public/ycsb-implementation.md

 			- TODO: Fix issue of zero cache hit rate
 			- TODO: Fix issue of missing iterations + largevalue timeout
 			- TODO: Fix issue of incorrect results under automatic script
+			- TODO: Fix issue of dynamic array set for upstream backups
+			- TODO: Fix issue of missing PUTREQ_LARGEVALUE in server1 of farreach
+			- TODO: Fix issue of controller.evictserver of netcache
+				+ TODO: Fix issue of failed 8th iteration of netcache
+			- TODO: Place switch launching and configuration into internal scripts
 			- TODO: Update benchmark.md to guide users to download and store Twitter traces into the specific path with required filename
 		* TODO: Exp4: Change generate_dynamic_rules.py to generate <workloadname>-staticrules, such that all rule files are the same as that for the first 10 seconds (no key popularity changes)
 		* TODO: Use workloadname=synthetic, dynamic_ruleprefix=static to get the results of static pattern w/ only 2 servers during 70 seconds